laravel/docs/eloquent-serialization.md

         protected $visible = ['first_name', 'last_name'];
     }

-#### Temporarily Exposing Hidden Properties
+#### Temporarily Modifying Property Visibility

 If you would like to make some typically hidden attributes visible on a given model instance, you may use the `makeVisible` method.
 The `makeVisible` method returns the model instance for convenient method chaining:

     return $user->makeVisible('attribute')->toArray();

-#### Temporarily Hiding Visible Properties

-If you would like to make some typically visible attributes hidden on a given model instance, you may use the `makeHidden` method.
+Likewise, if you would like to make some typically visible attributes hidden on a given model instance, you may use the `makeHidden` method.

     return $user->makeHidden('attribute')->toArray();